codemowers/harbor-operator/README.md

   * Sandbox dashboard adds `ClusterUser` resources when user logs in
 * Automate push/pull credential provisioning using HarborCredential CRD-s, to simplify working with Skaffold
-* [WIP] Pod admission mutation webhook to rewrite Pod images to use proxy caches defined via `ClusterHarborProject` definitions with `cache: true`.
+* Pod admission mutation webhook to rewrite Pod images to use proxy caches defined via `ClusterHarborProject` definitions with `cache: true`.

+Caveats:

+* User must have logged in with OIDC first before `ClusterHarborProjectMember` CRD will have effect and it will take operator several minutes to pick up the change.

 ## Instantiating Harbor projects